Mexico country brief

 Construction and engineering account for some 4 per cent of Mexican GDP.
 New investment in highways, utilities and resorts make Mexico a very attractive potential market for the Australian building, construction and engineering industries.
 Australian companies are already enjoying success in supplying high-end building products, water treatment technology and a range of services.
 Macquarie Capital and Lend Lease are two high profile Australian companies active in the market.

 Mexico is the world's largest producer of silver and bismuth.
 It is the world's fifth largest lead, sixth largest zinc and tenth largest copper producer.
 Mexico has a long history of mining and has an attractive regulatory regime and business environment for foreign investment and participation in the sector.
-They have been joined by a number of Australian technology and services exporters.
+A number of Australian technology and services exporters are active in Mexico’s mining sector.
 Two of the major Mexican players (Grupo Mexico and Luismin) have mining investments in Australia.
 The Australian Embassy in Mexico has worked closely with the Mexican Government and private sector to promote greater trade and investment in the sector.

 Mexico has large tracts of highly prospective but under-explored land, which offer good opportunities for Australian exploration and mining equipment and technology services companies.
 There have been a number of significant discoveries in recent years including gold, silver and uranium.
 Australian Mining Equipment, Technology and Services (METS) companies are under-represented in the Mexican market, and Austrade works with individual companies and maintains a presence at important sectoral events, such as the International Mining Expo in Acapulco, to promote Australian expertise to potential Mexican customers.